 - 1. Close the oven door.
-Turn the OVEN TEMP knob to the desired temperature. - 2.
-Check the food for doneness at the minimum time on the recipe.
+Turn the OVEN CONTROL knob to the desired temperature. - 2.
+Check food for doneness at minimum time on recipe.
 Cook longer if necessary. - 3.
-Turn the OVEN TEMP knob to OFF and then remove food.
+Turn the OVEN CONTROL knob to OFF and then remove food.